Join us for an adventure in flavor!

 cooking down the tomatoes

-3. Combine with Fava Beans and Cook: Add canned fava beans along with their liquid, stir, and cook for 10-15 minutes.
+3. Add Fava Beans and Cook: Add canned fava beans along with their liquid, stir, and cook for 10-15 minutes.
 Use the back of a spoon to mash about half of the beans to achieve a creamy texture.
 Add a splash of water if it’s getting too dry.

 adding the fava beans